The Truth About Erythritol and Other Keto Sweeteners: A Fact-Based Guide

 • Cielamadrone

-Cielamadrone a year ago
+Cielamadrone 2 years ago

 I remember my dentist giving me sugar-free lollipops in the 1980s that were sugar alcohol sweetened.
 I think we need more info before deciding if erythritol is a danger but I agree that we should be avoiding all sweeteners as this article suggests.
 Look at what happened with saccharine- which was considered a perfectly safe sugar substitute for years.